 Again, Dante is not saying that desire is wrong per se.
 He is saying that reason must be in charge: what is wrong is for reason to be dominated by desire.
 As long as reason controls passion—and not the other way around—the soul is not in danger.

 The souls whom we meet in this canto are all souls who, according to Dante’s placement of them here, put passion in charge of reason, thus inverting the proper functioning of our human faculties.
-It is clear therefore that from Dante’s perspective these “carnal sinners”—blown about for eternity by an infernal windstorm that is the externalization of the carnal passions that they allowed to control them while they were alive—did not experience what for Dante is love.
+These “carnal sinners” are blown about for eternity by an infernal windstorm that is the externalization of the carnal passions that they allowed to control them while they were alive.
+For Dante they did not experience what he would call “love”.
 They experienced lust, lussuria.
-And yet these sinners, in particular the sinner who speaks to Dante at length, Francesca da Rimini, characterize their experience as that of love.
+And yet these sinners, in particular the sinner who speaks to Dante at length, Francesca da Rimini, characterize their experience as that of “love”.

 By giving Francesca the lexicon of love, a vocabulary dominated by amor/amore, Dante scripts a performance and challenges his readers to interpret it.
 This is dramatic art, in which individual sinners use words that suit them, and not necessarily in a way that agrees with the narrator’s definitions.

 Francesca’s performance is heightened by its literary register and by its intertextual resonances.
 A romantic aura envelops Dante’s encounter as Francesca tells the story of how she fell in love with her brother-in-law Paolo Malatesta and was killed by her husband Gianciotto Malatesta.
-Her story draws on the language and the style of two quintessentially amorous literary genres: the love lyric, and the romance.
-The first part of her account is stylized and abstract and draws on the lyric, while the latter part is more life-like and detailed and draws on the prose romance (in particular the Lancelot romance).
-Francesca’s story is a prime example of Dante scripting for a sinner a seductive rhetorical power that makes us “forget” the definition of lust that we have just heard.
+Her story draws on the language and the style of two quintessentially amorous literary genres: the love lyric, and the prose romance.
+The first part of her account is stylized and abstract and draws on the lyric, while the latter part is more life-like and detailed and draws on the prose romance, in particular on the Lancelot romance.
+Francesca’s story is a prime example of Dante scripting for a sinner a seductive rhetorical power that makes us “forget” the definition of lust that we have only recently learned.

 Francesca uses the tenets of the courtly love lyric to ascribe all agency to Love, conjured by her as an imperious and compulsive force that she and Paolo could not possibly resist or withstand.
-In her three famous terzine beginning with “Amor”, she explains that Love compelled Paolo to fall in love with Francesca (100-2), that Love compelled Francesca to reciprocate the love of Paolo (103-5), and that Love led both of them to their deaths (106-8):
+In her three famous terzine beginning with “Amor” (and in which “Amor” is always the grammatical subject of the verb), she explains that Love compelled Paolo to fall in love with Francesca (100-2), that Love compelled Francesca to reciprocate the love of Paolo (103-5), and that Love led both of them to their deaths (106-8):

 Amor, ch’al cor gentil ratto s’apprende / prese costui (Love, that can quickly kindle the gentle heart, / took hold of him) ⇒ LOVE COMPELLED PAOLO